gbattocletti-riccardoUrb/RL-exploration-for-UAVs/README.md

 ## Notes

-It is worth mentioning that, during the training process, we used the website *wandb* (aka "Weight and Biases", https://wandb.ai/) to log some useful training information.
-Moreover, we used the HPC cluster of Politecnico di Torino (https://hpc.polito.it/) to perform the trainings.
+During the development of the project, and in particular in the NNs training process, we used the website Weight and Biases (https://wandb.ai/) to log useful training information, and the HPC cluster of Politecnico di Torino (https://hpc.polito.it/) to obtain the computational power required to perform the trainings.
 Therefore, it could be necessary to comment or modify some lines in the main files in order to be able to succesfully start the trainings.
-In the same way, it could be necessary to modify the path to some folder (e.g. the training maps folder) to match the actual location of the directories on your PC.
+For the same reason, it may be necessary to modify the path to some folder (e.g. the training maps folder) to match the actual location of the directories on your PC.

 ## Contacts

 For any question or suggestion feel free to contact us at battocletti.gianpietro@gmail.com or riccardourban@hotmail.it.
-Here on GitHub you can also visit our personal profiles https://github.com/gbattocletti and https://github.com/RiccardoUrb.